digimori/PersonalLibraryApp/README.md

 ### Credits
 ---

-#### Code bases and libraries
+#### Code and libraries
-    - I kept a fair few bits of code from the mini project surrounding the login/register functionality to maintain securite measures and validation
+    - I kept a fair few bits of code from the mini project surrounding the login/register functionality to maintain securite measures and validation.
     - Unsplash image for background (find the link)
+    - Materialize(CSS)